wout/prng.onchain.js/README.md

 # prng.onchain.js
-A micro JS library (112 bytes) for matrix operations.
+A micro JS implementation (112 bytes) of the Mulberry32 pseudorandom number generator.

 This library is intended for use in environments where the available storage space is very limited; like blockchains for example.
 Everything is stripped down